 - All products are added to your cart.

-* Wood species handle: Olive wood, Pallisander, Oak, Wengé, Jenever and Bubinga
+* Wood handle: Olive wood, Rosewood, Oak, Wengé, Juniper and Bubinga

-This 24-piece Laguiole cutlery set of mixed woods is made in the hundred-year-old French family business Jean Dubost.
-This timeless cutlery has a classic look and consists of 6 razor-sharp steak knives, 6 dinner forks, 6 dinner spoons and 6 dessert spoons.
-The stylish and solid knives are very well in hand and have a steel thickness of 2.5 mm.
-The other items are also well executed and have a steel thickness of 2.0 mm.
+This 24-piece Laguiole cutlery set with six different types of wood is made in the hundred-year-old French family business Jean Dubost.
+The razor-sharp, stylish and solid knives lie very well in the hand and have a steel thickness of 2.5 mm.
 The handle is made of different real woods.
-Including oak, juniper and olive from Europe and the tropical woods wenge (Africa) rosewood (Brazil) and the deep red bubinga (West Africa).
-The stainless steel blade of the steak knife is smoothed and excellent for cutting steaks, lamb, game and roulades.
-The set is fully produced in France and packaged in a luxurious and handy wooden storage box with certificate of authenticity.
-The knives can only be washed by hand because of the wooden handles.
-The ideal gift for home cooks and culinary enthusiasts!
+Including oak, juniper and olive from Europe and the tropical woods wenge (Africa) rosewood / rosewood (Brazil) and the deep red bubinga (West Africa).
+The stainless steel blade is smoothly ground and excellently suited for cutting steaks, lamb, game and roulades.
+The box also contains 6 matching forks, 6 spoons and 6 dessert spoons.
+The set is fully produced in France and packaged in a luxurious and handy storage box made of wood and provided with a certificate of authenticity.
+The cutlery can only be washed by hand due to the wooden handles.
+The ideal gift for home cooks and food lovers!

 Most important features:

-- Contents: 6 steak knives, 6 table spoons, 6 table forks, 6 dessert spoons
+- Luxury wooden storage box with 6 steak knives, 6 forks, 6 spoons and 6 dessert spoons

-- Smooth cut steak knife with a steel thickness of 2.5 mm (other parts 2,0 mm)
+- Smoothly ground steak knife with a steel thickness of 2.5 mm and steel type AISI 420

 - High-quality stainless steel blade with hardness HRC 52/56

 - Dinner fork and dinner spoon with a steel thickness of 2.0 mm and steel type AISI 430